sukeshj13/VeevaAssignment/README.md

 ## Output For Price and  Product title ##

-Refer to output directory on the classpath for the CSV file with all details captured.
+Refer to output directory on the classpath for the CSV file with all details captured.git status